 Solver Flexibility: Any combination of the mixed integer programming and nonlinear programming solvers available can be used.

 Efficient Presolver: AIMMS is equipped with a Presolver.
 With a presolve, problems can be solved faster and the solution can improve.

-Next to AOA, AIMMS supports BARON and Knitro as solvers to solve mixed integer nonlinear optimization problems.
+Next to AOA, AIMMS supports BARON, Knitro and Octeract as solvers to solve mixed integer nonlinear optimization problems.
 BARON is a global optimizer while AOA and Knitro can only guarantee local optima (unless the problem is convex).

 Open Solver Interface

 The AIMMS Open Solver Interface allows solver developers to link their own (mixed integer nonlinear programming) solvers to AIMMS themselves.